2026 Fresh Produce Shares

-- Shares are designed for 2 people and are include a curated produce box valued at $25-30 weekly
+- Shares include a produce box of 6-8 items weekly

-- If you are a family of 4, we recommend purchasing 2 shares.
+- If you are a larger family, we recommend purchasing 2 shares.

-- Weekly items include fresh greens, beautiful vegetables, artisanal food products, & our self-serve herb bar
+- Weekly items include fresh greens, beautiful vegetables, edible flowers, artisanal pantry items, wild-foraged edibles & our self-serve herb bar

-- Weekly emails with tips on what to do with your weekly share
+- Weekly emails with recipes, advice, & tips on cooking and preserving your veggies

 - Email access to our farmer/chef to answer growing/cooking/preserving-related questions